GRIFORTIS/Schiavinato_Sharing/README.md

 ## Contents

 - `WHITEPAPER.md` – full technical description of the Schiavinato BIP39 mnemonic sharing scheme.
+- `TEST_VECTORS.md` – reproducible \(GF(2053)\) test vector for a 2-of-3, 12-word example.
+- `CONTRIBUTING.md` – guidelines for suggesting changes, reference implementations, and reviews.
+- `SECURITY.md` – how to report vulnerabilities or subtle failure modes responsibly.
+- `LICENSE` and `LICENSE-WHITEPAPER.md` – licensing terms for code and the whitepaper, respectively.

 Additional resources (reference implementations, examples, or tooling) may be added to this repository in the future.